fablabbcn/smartcitizen-docs/docs/start.md

 #### STEP 1: Getting the Firmware

+You can download the latest firmware on our Github:

+https://github.com/fablabbcn/Smart-Citizen-Kit/releases

-You can download the latest firmware on our Github : https://github.com/fablabbcn/Smart-Citizen-Kit/releases As you may know, the hardware and software are based on the arduino project. we will use the Arduino IDE to edit the firmware and upload it to the kit.
-This tutorial have been tested with arduino 1.0.5.
-Get the Arduino IDE at http://arduino.cc/en/Main/Software.
+As you may know, the hardware and software are based on the arduino project.
+We will use the Arduino IDE to edit the firmware and upload it to the kit.
+This tutorial have been tested with Arduino 1.0.5.
+Download the [Arduino IDE](http://arduino.cc/en/Main/Software.).

 Open the file `Smart-Citizen-Kit/sck_beta_v0_8_5/sck_beta_v0_X_X.ino`